microscaler/tinkerbell/docs/mdbook/src/adr/0031-Accessibility_and_Usability_Guidelines.md

 Accepted

 ## Context
-Tinkerbell aims to empower a broad audience of developers, operators, and contributors through both CLI and browser-based interfaces.
+Tiffany aims to empower a broad audience of developers, operators, and contributors through both CLI and browser-based interfaces.
 Accessibility and usability must be foundational—not optional—especially for:

 - Users with visual impairments or cognitive differences
 - Non-native English speakers